-However, there were discussions of implementing this feature on mobile devices, which will make already a great product even better.
+However, there were discussions about implementing this feature on mobile devices, which will make a great product even better.

 How to create a Bitdefender Password Manager Wallet?

-Below is the quick video explaining the steps required to configure the Bitdefender Password Manager Wallet.
-You can also find another video towards the end of the article where I`m showing how to use the already created Wallet.
+Below is a quick video explaining the steps required to configure the Bitdefender Password Manager Wallet.
+You can also find another video towards the end of the article showing how to use the already-created Wallet.

 Open Bitdefender Dashboard.

-If you configured your Bitdefender to show Security Widget, double click at it to display the Dashboard.
+If you configured your Bitdefender to show Security Widget, double click on it to display the Dashboard.